 Car rental from airport: http://hiaa.ca/transportation/car-rentals/

 Taxi fare from the airport to downtown Halifax is $63 (including HST).
 This rate is approved and standardized across all taxi companies.
 Cost to travel to Dalhousie University is higher than fare to downtown.
 Please visit this link for more information on taxi travel to and from the airport, including the phone numbers of all vendors.

 Car rental from airport: http://hiaa.ca/transportation/taxi-limos/

 Metro Transit operates a bus service between downtown and the airport.
 The #320 bus operates every 30 minutes during peak morning (6am - 9am) and afternoon (3pm - 6pm) times.
-The regular schedule departs every 60 minutes.
+The regular schedule has buses depart every 60 minutes.
 Fares are $3.50 for adults/students and $2.75 for children/seniors.
 Exact fare is required.
 No change is given.
 For the bus schedule, please click here: https://www.halifax.ca/transit/Schedules/documents/Route320.pdf Travel times to the city are lengthy, you have been warned.